-Transcript request forms may be obtained at the office of the Registrar.
+Transcript request forms may be obtained via the student portal.
 Transcripts will be processed within two weeks of the transcript request.
 Please note that same day requests will not be honored.
 South University cannot guarantee the transfer of credits earned while attending this institution because each institution determines what transfer credits it will accept.